 Photographic viewpoints which I've used include:

 West London: White City station is one of several on the Underground which has 3 tracks and 4 platforms - normally the centre track is used for trains which terminate here.
 White City is also one of the few stations on the London Underground where trains pass on the right.
-One of the crossovers between right and left hand running is in the tunnel so not visible, but the other one is in open air and located partway between White City and East Acton stations.
-After East Acton the Central Line is alongside the New North Main Line (NNML).
-Nowadays this mainline railway route is only used by the occasional freight trains (plus one passenger train to / from Paddington a day per direction).
-North Acton is another station where trains sometimes terminate, but here the 3 tracks have just 3 platforms.
+One of the crossovers between right and left hand running is underground, so is not visible, but the other one is in open air and located partway between White City and East Acton stations.

 |Four platforms at Greenford station.
 When it was built this station was specially designed with 'cross platform' interchange between the Great Western Railway's and Central Line's trains.